 Each individual is endowed with z efficient units of labor, which he supplies inelastically in a perfectly competitive labor market.
-The homogeneous good is produced with constant returns to scale with labor requirement equal to one.
-Consequently, the wage is equal to one in terms of the numeraire and an individual's income is equal to his labor endowment:
+The wage per efficient unit of labor is normalized to one so that an individual's income is equal to his labor endowment:

-(16)

-$$I = z$$
+$$(13) \qquad I = z$$

-.

 Varieties of the differentiated product are produced by monopolistically competitive firms, with identical technology.
-Production requires a fixed number of workers α , payable in each period that the variety is produced, and marginal labor requirement c.
-Given that the wage equals one, α and c are also interpreted as fixed and marginal costs.
+Production requires a fixed number of workers $\alpha$ , payable in each period that the variety is produced, and marginal labor requirement c.
+Given that the wage equals one, $\alpha$ and c are also interpreted as fixed and marginal costs.